interledger/open-payments/docs/invoices.md

 ## Invoices

-Invoice represents an amount payable that can be presented to a third party and/or a mandate to pay.
+Invoices represent an amount payable that can be presented to a third party and/or a Mandate to pay.

 | Property    | Type                |
 |-------------|---------------------|